 Thrive Design System

-The Thrive Design System is an articulation of the visual language, design principles, and interaction patterns that shape the Thrive app experience.
+The Thrive Design System encapsulates the visual language, design principles, and interaction patterns that shape the Thrive app experience.
 It served a crucial role in helping us maintain quality and consistency during the remarkable growth of our brand and digital products.

 As Lead Product Designer, I was responsible for defining the overall framework, authoring the documentation, and enforcing adherence.
 I also socialized the design system, soliciting input from other designers, engineers, product managers, and other organizational partners.
 Additionally, I contributed at the code-level to implement and update the design system as it matured.